Activities and attractions in Morgan Bay and Kei Mouth

 Approaching the turn off to Morgan Bay you will see a Corvair 880 passenger jet on the side of the road; Believed to be one of only two such aircraft in the World.

-Former Eastern Cape Finance MEC, and self confessed hoarder, Billy Nel’s private museum houses over 200 motorcycles including a rare Yamaha GTS1000A, featuring a forkless front suspension.
+Billy Nel’s private museum houses over 650 motorcycles including a rare Yamaha GTS1000A, featuring a forkless front suspension.

-Morgan Bay has a right hand point break in front of the Mitford Hotel that funnels into the bay.
+Morgan Bay has a right hand point break that funnels into the bay in front of the Mitford Hotel.
 Winter offers the best conditions when off shore winds meet ground swells from the south.

 Dolphin & Whale Watching